May 9th, 2019

 The landscape was so extraordinary with all the frost and dew.
 The sun came up and started drying everything.
 Twelve miles went by like nothing and then we had to decide on a route.
 The main CDT goes in a big horseshoe to encompass the chain of craters, a series of old cinder cones from volcanic times past.
 There is little water and the route is about 3 times longer than the alternate.
 I hadn’t done any research on this route so I wasn’t inclined to take it.

 The canyons were beautiful and the walking so pleasant.
+We had a late lunch, eating a final pie from Pie Town.
+Relentless picked it up when he went to fetch his tarp the day before.
+We were too stuffed at dinner to eat it last night.
+So we carried it for today.
 I was almost able to forget about the crappy weather coming.
-But the clouds were forming all day long and by the time we reconnected back to the road, rain was threatening.
+But the clouds were forming all day long and by the time we reconnected to the road, rain was threatening.
 The road had also become a busy paved highway with no shoulder, yuck.

 The plan was to walk a few more miles but I quickly realized my miscalculation.
 There were newly-erected barbed-wire fences on either side and the landscape was pretty barren.
 We aimed for some trees in the distance and walked fast.
 Trucks blasted by and I worked hard to calm my nerves.
 I’ve been hit from behind on my bike before so it triggers some fear whenever vehicles are approached from behind.
 I try to walk facing oncoming traffic whenever possible.